Kenilworth Avenue (Hamilton, Ontario)

 Kenilworth Avenue is a Lower City arterial road in Hamilton, Ontario, Canada.
 It starts off at the Kenilworth Traffic Circle and Kenilworth Access, a mountain-access road at the base of the Niagara Escarpment (mountain) and is a two-way street throughout stretching northward through the city's North End industrial neighbourhood where it then flows underneath the Burlington Street bridge and right into Dofasco's (steel company) Industrial Park.

 History

 Dominion Steel Casting Company (Dofasco) established in 1912.
 Later named Dominion Foundries and Steel, the company merged with its subsidiary, Hamilton Steel Wheel Company in 1917.
 The name was officially changed to Dofasco Inc. in 1980.
 In 1912, National Steel Car is established in Hamilton.
 Builders of reliable freight and passenger train cars and equipment.
-Also by 1912, with 4.5 miles of dockage, Hamilton is second only to Montreal in shipping.
+Also by 1912, with 4.5 mi of dockage, Hamilton is second only to Montreal in shipping.

 Firestone Tire and Rubber Company of Canada (1919–1988) was based just east of Kenilworth Avenue North on Burlington Street with neighbouring National Steel Car on its left.